How do pensions work in Ireland?

 It pays to put money in a pension

-Because the government want us to save as much as possible for retirement, there are substantial tax benefits to saving into a pension.
+Because the Irish government wants us to save as much as possible for retirement, there are substantial tax benefits to saving into a pension.
 You can typically receive tax relief at your highest rate of income tax on your contributions.

 If you’re a standard-rate taxpayer, that means every €100 of net pay you contribute will deliver €125 into your pension pot.
 If you’re a higher-rate taxpayer, a contribution of €100 from net pay is worth €167 in your pension.

-Although it’s almost never too late to start a pension, the earlier you begin paying into a pension, the better.
+Although it’s almost never too late to start a pension fund, the earlier you begin paying into a pension, the better.

 You’ll get the benefit of investment compounding and tax relief over a period of many years, meaning your investments do the heavy lifting for you, and you ultimately need to contribute less.
 In fact, a contribution of €100 per month when you’re 30 can have the same impact as around €450 per month when you’re 50.